Dental Cleanings in Charlotte NC

-Dental cleanings are not simply a “careful toothbrushing” performed by a dentist or hygienist.
-Dental cleanings (or “prophylaxis”) are an opportunity for dental health professionals to remove stains and bacterial deposits that are impossible to remove at home and will otherwise continue to collect, causing disease that can destroy the gums and bone that anchor the teeth.
-They are also an opportunity for your dentist to check for cavities and other oral diseases that are almost always painless until significant irreversible damage has already been done.
+Routine dental cleanings are not simply a “careful toothbrushing” performed by your dentist or hygienist in Oakhurst.
+Teeth cleanings (or “prophylaxis”) are an opportunity for dental health professionals to remove stains and bacterial deposits.
+These deposits are impossible to remove at home while you brush your teeth.
+Without a dental checkup, they will continue to collect and cause disease.

 What is Included in Teeth Cleaning?

 Routine dental prophylaxis includes removing bacteria and stains from the teeth above and immediately below the gumline.
 Deposits that have collected deep under the gums and between the teeth require scaling and root planing (“deep cleaning”) to properly remove.
-Once these have been removed, the teeth are polished with a special paste to help prevent the collection of more bacteria and stain in the days following the appointment.
+Once these have been removed, the teeth are polished with a special paste to help prevent the collection of more bacteria and stains and subsequent tooth decay in the days following the appointment.

-Is Dental Cleaning The Same as a Dental Exam?
+Is a Dental Cleaning The Same as a Dental Exam?

 How Much Does a Dental Cleaning Cost?